kgpavan/Object-Oriented-Design/Design_Patterns/Adapter/README.txt

 The adapter/wrapper class "maps" the client interface to the adaptee interface.

 The client uses (is coupled to) the new interface

+Participants

+    The classes and objects participating in this pattern are:

+Target   (ChemicalCompound)
+defines the domain-specific interface that Client uses.
+Adapter   (Compound)
+adapts the interface Adaptee to the Target interface.
+Adaptee   (ChemicalDatabank)
+defines an existing interface that needs adapting.
+Client   (AdapterApp)
+collaborates with objects conforming to the Target interface.